simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 - with an `amount` field assignment, which sets the first posting's amount

 - (When the CSV has debit and credit amounts in separate fields:)\
-  with field assignments for the `amount-in` and `amount-out` pseudo fields instead (both of them).
+  with field assignments for the `amount-in` and `amount-out` pseudo fields (both of them).
 Whichever one has a value will be used, with appropriate sign.
-(If both contain a value, it might not work so well.)
+If both contain a value, it might not work so well.

 - or implicitly by means of a [balance assignment](/journal.html#balance-assignments) (see below).